All Episodes

 As conspiracy theories abound, voters are uncertain about what to believe.

-Now I've only had a chance to scan this.
+Now, I've only had a chance to scan this.

-I haven't read it in depth, so I could be wrong, but my original interpretation is that Klein's a little bit more worried about this now, and that he's not just chalking this up to the lunatic fringe, but I could be wrong.
+I haven't read it in depth, so I could be wrong, but my original interpretation is that Klein's a little bit more worried about this now, and that he's not just chalking this up to the lunatic fringe.

-I let's delve here a little bit.
+Let's delve here a little bit.

-And he's out as a journalist learning about people in places where you need a visa to go if you're a journalist, like Louisiana.
+He's at a town meeting in Shreport, Louisiana, and he's out as a journalist learning about people in places where you need a visa to go if you're a journalist, like Louisiana.

 Like it's a zoo exhibit, exactly.

-And the first question he got at a town meeting in Shreeport, Louisiana, was from Kevin and uh well when first question was how do you feel about the federal government buying tons of ammunition for the post office in order to raise the price of ammunition for gun owners?
+And the first question was, how do you feel about the federal government buying tons of ammunition for the post office in order to raise the price of ammunition for gun owners?

-Oh my God, what kind of insane asylum have I found myself in today.
+Oh, my God, what kind of insane asylum have I found myself in today?

-First question he got how do you feel about federal government buying tons of ammo for the post office in order to raise the price of ammo for gun owners?
+First question he got, how do you feel about federal government buying tons of ammo for the post office in order to raise the price of ammo for gun owners?

-And Kevin, I'm reading from the piece now, Kevin and Lois Martello, a dentist and speech therapist, professional people, had put together a group of 15 friends and neighbors to talk politics, and it was pretty intense from the Start, I asked Lee Foshi, who had raised the post office question where he'd heard that.
+And Kevin, I'm reading from the piece now, Kevin and Lois Martello, a dentist and speech therapist, professional people, had put together a group of 15 friends and neighbors to talk politics.

 He told me he had several sources.

-One of them may have been the right wing Breitbart website, I later learned, which has been tracking ammo sales to federal agencies.
+One of them may have been the right-wing Breitbart website, I later learned, which has been tracking ammo sales to federal agencies.

 For the record, the U.S. Postal Inspection Service is armed and needs ammo from time to time.